Sugar Beer Doughnut Holes

 This is my go-to.

 Second, you’ll have to worry about the deep fry oil.
-I own a small deep fryer, because of course I own a deep fryer, and it maintains the temperate all on it’s own.
+I own a small deep fryer, because of course I own a deep fryer, and it maintains the temperate all on its own.
 But before I did, I just used the Dutch oven filled with a few inches of canola oil.
-Clip a deep fry thermometer onto the side, make sure the tip doesn’t touch the bottom (not even for a second, just to see how it feels), and adjust the oil temperate to keep it between 350 and 375.

 Those are the big battles, and really, it’s not that bad.
 And at the end of it all, you get to show up with 36 homemade doughnut holes, and that’s worth all that temperate worry.
 You deserve a beer.